darelab2014/Dinopore/README.md

 	Note: This script can be run on any number of runs and will determine how reads across runs (if applicable) are aggregated before passing into the CNN model.

-From step 5 onwards, there are 2 paths: training and testing.
+**From step 5 onwards, there are 2 paths: training and testing.**
+###(I) Testing path:
-(I) For testing path: we provided 3 trained models for testing.
+We provided 3 trained models for testing.
 Users can used our models to detect Inosine and quantify editing rate on their own data.
 NOTE: Models 1 and 2 was trained using H9 and Xenopus Laevis data.
 Model 3 was trained using editing sites in H9, Xenopus Laevis, HCT116, Mus musculus (Mouse) and synthetic RNAs.

-(5) Transform 1D into 2D data + Label data (class 0, 1 and 2 for unmodified, Inosine and SNP AG)
+####(5) Transform 1D into 2D data + Label data (class 0, 1 and 2 for unmodified, Inosine and SNP AG)
 	Scripts:
 	S5.Transform_dim.sh (input:  $exptdir $numcore $agggrp $classref)
 		└── s5.Preprocess_data_matrix_inputCNN.R